 - Eco-efficiency Analysis (EEA)

 At Ecomatters, we have a long history in the field of Life Cycle Thinking (LCT) and conducting assessments.
-We focus on determining the methodologies that fits your needs best, and can help you with the preparation of product claims and environmental product sheets.
+We focus on determining the methodologies that fit your needs best and can help you with the preparation of product claims and environmental product sheets.
 We follow the ISO 14040 and ISO 14044 guidelines and are proficient with the various types of assessment software (GaBi & SimaPro).